dprojects/Woodworking/README.md

 # Description

-FreeCAD is great software.
-This workbench extends the features of FreeCAD for Woodworking.
-The main goal for this workbench is to make the furniture designing process in FreeCAD simpler.
+The main goal for this workbench is to make simpler the furniture designing process in FreeCAD.

 ![intro](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/intro.gif)